 The facility guarantees the production of 3 transgenic pups per construct, however there is no guarantee that the pups produced will have germline transmission or expression of the transgene.

-If the investigator has not contacted the facility with the results of the genotype by weaning (21 days), all the pups will be transferred to the investigator's protocol number and the investigator must pay the per diem charges for the pups.
+If the investigator has not contacted the facility with the results of the genotype by weaning (21 days), the investigator must pay the per diem charges for the pups.